 The Pressure drop (ΔP) in the pipe is then calculated using the Darcy – Weisbach equation:

-where f is the Darcy friction factor, L is the length of the pipe, D is pipeline inner diameter, V is the fluid velocity and ρ is the fluid density.
+Where f is the Darcy friction factor, L is the length of the pipe, D is the pipeline’s inner diameter, v is the fluid velocity, and ρ is the fluid density

 2.2.2 Darcy Friction Factor

-The Friction factor is a function of the fluid’s Reynolds’s number (Re) which is calculated as follows:
+The Friction factor is a function of the fluid’s Reynolds’s calculated as follows:

-Note that all temperature-dependent properties (density and viscosity) is assumed constant and will be taken at 15ºC for this example.
+Note that all temperature-dependent properties (density and viscosity) are assumed constant and will be taken at 15ºC for this example.

 2.2.3 Fluid Properties

-The designer will then list the applicable properties of the fluids in question, an example of such properties is illustrated in Table 1 below.
+The designer will then list the applicable properties of the fluids in question; Table 1 below illustrates an example of such properties.

 Table 1: Naphtha and Diesel Properties